jhallen/joes-sandbox/utils/README.md

 * Serial connect: c.c

+This is a replacement for the very old "cu" program (original part of UUCP!).

 Use this to turn an old Linux box into a console server, so that you can "telnet linux-box 2002" to connect to ttyS2.
+Also, it can be used to connect to the serial port directly from the shell.

+For console server:

 Put this into /etc/xinetd.d/direct_ttyS2